UlordChain/UlordChain/doc/masternode-budget.md

 }
 ```

 If everything looks correct, you can ask for votes from other masternodes.
-To vote on a proposal, load a wallet with _masternode.conf_ file.
+To vote on a proposal, load a wallet with _.conf_ file.
 You do not need to access your cold wallet to vote for proposals.

 Format: ```mngovernance vote proposal-hash [yes|no]```